Ed. note: This review was first published in December 2018. It has now been updated to reflect Red Chip Poker’s CORE 2.0 offering.

 - If opponent 4-bets, how and when to 5-bet over the top

-There are many things to know and consider before running any given poker play, but CORE is there with lessons on all of those (plus 100+ other lessons!).
+There are many things to know and consider before running any given poker play, but CORE is there with lessons on all of those (as well as 200+ other lessons!).

 Poker Instruction Ought to Imitate Higher Education Methodology

 Consider a non-poker real world example.
 Suppose you enroll in college and declare a major in physics.
 You will be given a list of required physics courses as well as some electives.
 In addition, there will be required math classes that provide you with the tools you need to solve physics problems.
 You’ll also be compelled to take laboratory classes to better understand experimental methods, and a statistics class or two so you can analyze experimental data.

 Across thousands of further education institutions worldwide, your path will be quite similar.
 In addition to learning the necessary mathematical techniques, you’ll first be introduced to basic mechanics, followed by electricity and magnetism.
 Next up you’ll likely encounter wave motion and optics and the rudiments of quantum physics.
 As this process continues, the curriculum may diverge, but most will include solid state physics and fully-fledged quantum mechanics, along with special and general relativity.

 So if a physics professor were to pick up a physics major syllabus from any accredited institution and looked at the year-by-year course listings, she would almost certainly see a curriculum similar to the one offered by her own department.
 Why is this?

 Universities have been teaching physics for hundreds of years.
 Sure the advanced courses have evolved as we’ve learned more about the universe, but what a student needs to know, and the rough order in which they need to learn it, has been hammered out through trial and error.
 Perhaps most importantly, we have confidence that the standard curriculum works, simply because it produces physicists who upon graduation can accomplish the tasks required of physicists.